A Mixture of Frailties: Plot

 Monica grows as an artist under the tutelage of several teachers, including the rakish Giles Revelstoke, a frustrated composer and underground newspaper publisher.
+Revelstoke's character is based, in much biographical detail by Davies, on composer Peter Warlock (Philip Arnold Heseltine), whose own family were friends of the author's in Wales.
 They eventually become lovers, with Monica supporting his aspirations.
 Monica's mother dies, and when she returns for the funeral she finds how little she can now relate to her family and hometown.
 Returning to England, Revelstoke writes a critically acclaimed opera but embarrasses himself when he attempts to stand in for the conductor.
 In a fit of anger he insults Monica who writes him a letter breaking things off.
 When she goes to visit him, she finds that he has committed suicide by turning on the gas as suffocating himself, while clutching her letter.
 Fearing for her reputation, Monica takes the letter and leaves.
 She later learns from the coroner's inquest that Revelstoke had still been alive when she found him.
 The metered gas had shut off after she left and he would have survived had he not aspirated on his vomit; Monica could have saved him if she had called for help, a decision which torments her.

 Monica returns to Canada to find that Pearl has had a son and that the trust will be dissolved, which makes Monica happy.
 At loose ends, she receives a letter from the much older Sir Domdaniel, proposing marriage.
 The book ends with her cabling him with her answer, but the reader is not told her decision.

-Themes

-The book explores a broad range of life, melding the low and the high: dirty floors and unwashed feet in unheated flats, alongside the sublimity of soaring music and beautiful poetry.
-The omnipotent narrator's frequent asides are not digressions; they serve the novel's themes.

 Reception

 The book was released to positive reviews, with Edmund Fuller, reviewing for The New York Times, saying "(Davies) is lavish with character and laughter, wise and perceptive about life and art, capable of touching the sorrowful as well.
 In short, from Canada, a thoroughly rewarding writer with a fine new book."
-Each character is strikingly drawn, and, true to life, exhibit frailties, for which Davies shows considerable understanding, although he scorns the pompous and self-important.
-It's a comic novel with its share of cruelty, cupidity and even tragedy, leavened with wisdom and triumph.